 - Jaw pain or pain in the back of your mouth may be from your wisdom teeth coming in, but could also be a symptom of TMJ.

-- Pressure or throbbing in your gums in the back of your mouth may mean your wisdom teeth are beginning to emerge.
+- Pressure or throbbing in your gums in the back of your mouth.

-- Swollen gums or visible cuts in your gums may be your wisdom teeth coming in.
+- Swollen gums or visible cuts in your gums.

 - Persistent earaches or headaches may occur when wisdom teeth are trying to make their way down and there’s not enough room in the mouth.
 Pressure can build up around the surrounding teeth and tissues causing significant pain in the mouth and beyond.